LarsBesselmann/WCA-EJA-GettingStarted/README.md

     5. Press **Enter** to confirm the key.

-3. In the chat session, you should see a Chat session.
+3. You should see a Chat session.

     <kbd>![](./images/media/WCA_Chat-Hello.png)</kbd>